 Employee retention tax credit - Employee retention credits act as fully refundable credits against the Foundation's portion of Social Security taxes based on the amount of qualified wages that the Foundation has incurred.
-Revenues are recognized at the time eligibility is determined.
+The credits are recognized at the time eligibility is determined.
 Laws and regulations concerning government programs, including the Employee Retention Credit established by the Coronavirus Aid, Relief, and Economic Security (CARES) Act, are complex and subject to varying interpretations.
 Claims made under the CARES Act may also be subject to retroactive audit and review.
-There can be no assurance that regulatory authorities will not challenge the Foundation's claim to the ERC, and it is not possible to determine the impact (if any) this would have upon the Foundation.
+The Foundation scrupulously evaluated the eligibility criteria and requirements and trusts the credit is allowable.
+However, there can be no assurance that regulatory authorities will not challenge the Foundation's claim to the ERC, and it is not possible to determine the impact (if any) this would have upon the Foundation.

-PPP loan forgiveness: During fiscal year 2021 the Foundation received full forgiveness of its first PPP loan.
+PPP loan forgiveness: During fiscal year 2022 the Foundation received full forgiveness of its second PPP loan.
 The revenues were recognized at the time the loan forgiveness was approved.